szigyi/expose-to-the-light/README.md

 * http://gphoto-software.10949.n7.nabble.com/Beginner-Using-libgphoto2-how-to-find-set-config-values-td16449.html

 ### Remote monitoring
+#### via SSH
 The app is running on my raspberry pi which is connected to a powerbank and to the camera.

-I trigger the `ettl` app from a machine remote.
-In order to SSH into the raspberry pi in the middle of nowhere you need a phone.
+I trigger the `ettl` app from a machine remotely.
+(In order to SSH into the raspberry pi in the middle of nowhere you need a phone)

 Turn on tethering on the phone and connect the raspberry pi and your computer via wifi. (raspberry pi needs to be setup to connect when you have screen etc.)

 Then just ssh into the raspberry pi from the computer `ssh -o ConnectTimeout=5 pi@172.20.10.12`

+#### via Web interface
+Use the [ettl-web](https://github.com/szigyi/expose-to-the-light-web) application and use its UI to control and monitor the ettl app.

 ## Install on raspberry pi